isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 Was this in the 19th or 20th century?

 Toffa  <br>
 This was in the early 20th century to the mid-20th century.
-You can find records in the National Archives of Singapore, maps of the Kallang Basin area that had...
+You can find records in the National Archives of Singapore, maps of the Kallang Basin area.
 In that whole area, you had timber yards, a lot of other offensive and dangerous trades: sago factories, soap making, tanneries.
 Those were all the different trades that would congregate in this area because it was allocated, in a way, for industry.
 From the maps, I could find three <i>belacan</i> factories around the Kallang Basin area.
 Two of them were actually shown.
 What I could see, parts of it were over water.
 So the maps are like an aerial kind of drawing, but you could see that parts of it were in the river itself.
 So I assume that they were on stilts.
 The fishermen would have come to these factories with their load of <i>udang geragau</i>.
 In these factories they would then process and manufacture <i>belacan</i>.
 There was also a wooden platform that was attached to these factories, which I assume would have been used for drying and laying out <i>belacan</i>.

 Jimmy  <br>
 We don't make a lot of <i>belacan</i> now, or if any, presumably.
 But there have been some records or newspaper records of <i>belacan</i> making up till the 1980s or something, right?